Gersondelacruzdeveloper/myBookOfRecipes/README.md

 **Fabicon**

-The portfolio’s favicon, displayed on the web Brower’s tab, allows the user to identify the website by sight.
+Myonlinerecipes favicon, displayed on the web Brower’s tab, allows the user to identify the website by sight.

 **More Features**